Fluxx1922/Furk-Ultra/README.md

 # Furk-Ultra
 Furk Ultra is a executor with a built in scripts

+Tuturiol:
+1) Click on code
+2) Download ZIP
+3) Extract the ZIP file
+4) Run it Make sure u disable your Windows Antivirus or any kind of antivirus

 List of features :
 - No Key System
 - Level 8 Executor